thisiswhale/Whos-on-Twitch/README.md

 # Whos on Twitch?

-I can get all all my twitch streamers from Twitch's API and they are sorted in their respective 'All', 'Online', and 'Offline' tabs.
+I can get all my twitch streamers from Twitch's API and they are sorted in their respective 'All', 'Online', and 'Offline' tabs.
 I can search for a certain streamer under the tab I selected.
 I can click on them to see a streamer's home twitch page.

 *Note: Twitch API will be deprecated in late 2018.*